Why a Social Media Media blocker won't help youLearn More

 To overcome any challenge you need to fully comprehend what you’re up against.
 This is the hardest part, but before you run away trust me that it will be easier following the next sentence.

-[trigger warning] The demographic that is most damaged by this is aged between 12 and 17.
+[trigger warning] The demographic that is most damaged by this is ages between 12 and 17.
 Physical hormonal fluctuations along with fluid self-esteem are is a recipe for disaster.
-Especially since teens are spending 4, 5, 6, sometimes 12 hours a day … scrolling on social media.
+Especially since teens are spending 4, 5, 6, and sometimes 12 hours a day … scrolling on social media.

 Getting rid of social media cold turkey right off the bat might not be the best solution despite the initial reaction.